 Safety is a major issue for hospitals.
-In 2014, one in three U.S. hospitals reported a rise in violence and assaults and in the past year, nearly 80 percent of nurses reported being attacked on the job.
+U.S. hospitals reported a rise in violence and assaults and in the past year, a majority of nurses reported being attacked on the job.
 In fact, 70 percent of all nonfatal workplace assaults happen to health-care workers.
 These numbers show hospitals are more dangerous than other professions by a wide margin.

 One part of the problem is that though over 75% of hospitals have policies for reporting in place, most don’t properly follow up on incidents when they occur.
-In 2011, half of assaulted nurses said that the hospital took no action after assaults.
+In 2011, 50% of all nurses said that the hospital took no action after assaults.
 Only 20 percent of perpetrators received warnings.
 Even more startling, is that ten percent of nurses said they were actually blamed for assaults.